Common Cannabis Pests and How to Mind Them

 Like any crop, cannabis can often find itself at the mercy of ravenous animals, desperate for a field feast.
 So, whether you’re growing indoors or outdoors, knowing your plant’s enemies is the first step in protecting them.
 From crickets to caterpillars, moles to mites, this article outlines cannabis’ top predators, their tell-tale signs, and how to best remove them.

-While aphids feed on the cannabis leaves, ants often harvest the plant’s honeydew for nutrients.
+Look for ant trails, mounds, or hills.
+While aphids feed on the cannabis leaves, ants often harvest the aphid’s honeydew for nutrients.
 Therefore, ants would always protect the aphids, allowing the pest colony to multiply.

+Insecticidal soaps containing peppermint or orange oil sprayed on unflowering plants.
+Saturate colony mound and tunnel with mineral and/or botanical oils.
+Clean up any undecomposed compost or foodstuffs from the garden that may be attracting the colony.
+Ant hills can be flooded with water to encourage the colony to relocate.
 Cinnamon is known to be a famous ant treatment for people with small gardens.
 It works as a repellent and an exterminator since the insects are repulsed and killed by it.
 Growers should sprinkle or water it onto the soil where they are nesting.
 In general, however, there aren’t a lot of treatment measurements that can completely get rid of ants.
 Gardeners can encourage their natural predators such as frogs and slow worms to come to your garden.
 Finally, growers can grease your trees and stems of plants, or place them in a moat of water.
-Ants won’t be able to cross the water and the greased parts.
+Ants won’t be able to cross the water or the greased parts.

-Birds are an outdoor cannabis pest, who might help you out by eating insects or just ruin your future harvest by stealing seeds.
+Birds are an outdoor cannabis pest, who might help you out by eating insects or just ruin your future harvest by stealing seeds or defecating on the crop.

 Birds are definitely easier pests to spot.
 You need to check on your crops regularly if there have been any bird-plant interactions or seeds disappearing.

 A classic solution is to distract the bird pests by placing scarecrows or shiny objects (e.g. cans) near your crop.
-Another distraction is a bird feeder situated nearby.
+Owl decoys, especially ones with rotating heads, can effectively scare off birds.
+It is key to move them around the garden every two to three days.
+Another distraction is a bird feeder situated on the property line.
 Alternatively, use a lightweight net or PVC cover to create a barrier.
+Shade cloth and light depravation materials covering flowering plants during daylight hours may also reduce bird damage.

 Crickets and grasshoppers

-These noisy insects are common cannabis pests that live among the branches and fee intensively on leaves.
+These noisy insects are common cannabis pests that live among the branches and feed intensively on leaves, stems, and flowers.
+Grasshoppers and crickets can be difficult to kill because they are highly mobile and populations fluctuate yearly.

-Crickets and grasshoppers are outdoor cannabis pests that can be identified by the sounds they make and their noticeable bite marks on the plant leaves.
+Crickets and grasshoppers are outdoor cannabis pests that can be identified by the sounds they make and their noticeable feeding marks on the plant leaves.
+Surveying fields for presence of grasshoppers and crickets helps inform pest management strategies.
+Sweep net sampling, bait trips, and other methods that allow for determination of insect density should be used.

 Gophers and moles

 To deal with gophers and moles, try spraying castor oil and garlic water mixture over the garden soil, which should make the pests migrate.
-Alternative organic pest control solutions are using hardware cloth, setting traps, or even simply getting a cat.
+Alternative organic pest control solutions are using hardware cloth, setting pinch traps, or even simply getting a cat.
+Controlling cover crops with landscape fabric reduces food sources.
+Flood irrigation and deep tilling while fields are fallow will destroy burrow systems and slow reproductive rates.
+Limit use of anticoagulant baits as these can harm predators such as birds, snakes, and mammals.
+Burrow fumigants are another option in late winter or early spring after the cannabis crop has been harvested.

-After inflicting their initial damage on the plants, the leaf miner larvae eat the tissue and leaves, leaving long brown traces on the cannabis leaves.
-Those brown lines are the warning sign you need to look for in order to identify the unwelcome pest in time.
+After inflicting their initial damage on the plants, the leaf miner larvae eat the tissue and leaves, leaving long white traces on the cannabis leaves.
+Those lines are the warning sign you need to look for in order to identify the unwelcome pest in time.
+Heavy leaf miner infestations can cause leaf drop, stunted growth, and yield reduction.

 Luckily, the adult leaf miners can be stopped from laying more eggs.
 A savvy grower should place adhesive strips near the crops.
-But to deal with the larvae, one can either manually remove the pest or treat the plant with insecticides such as spinosad, a natural substance made by a soil bacterium that can be toxic to insects.
+But to deal with the larvae, one can treat the plant with insecticides such as azadirachtin, neem, or horticultural oils.
+Parasitoid wasps and generalist predators like lacewing larvae will feed on leaf miners.

-Red spider mites damage the cannabis plant by sucking the sap from its leaves, killing the crop in a tight timeframe.
+Spider mites damage the cannabis plant by sucking the sap from its leaves, killing the crop in a tight timeframe.
+Mite populations can quickly become unmanageable and resistant to pesticide applications.

-Caterpillars are cannabis pests who need to vegetate in order to form their chrysalis, so they feed on plants at a fast rate.
+Caterpillars are cannabis pests who need to form a chrysalis to develop into their adult form, so they feed on plants at a fast rate.

-Yellow or translucent eggs, small teeth marks, and black droppings on the leaf surface are all major signs which should alarm any grower for caterpillar invasion.
+Yellow or translucent eggs, chewing marks, ragged holes, and black droppings on the leaf surface are all major signs which should alarm any grower of a caterpillar invasion.

 A fast, tiny insect, thrips can be hard to spot and treat.

-Spraying with potassium soap or neem oil could be extremely helpful, unless the flowering process has already started.
+Spraying with potassium soap or neem oil could be extremely helpful unless the flowering process has already started.
 If this is the case, then alternative cannabis pest control measures need to be taken into consideration – including wasps or insidious flower bugs.
+A thrip’s life cycle requires a comprehensive pest management approach.
+Adults lay eggs in the leaves, larva drop to the soil to pupate, then emerge as winged adults.
+Treating soil with predatory nematodes and soil mites is highly effective to reduce populations.
+Thrip populations can easily become pesticide-resistant, so use multiple chemistries at label-listed application rates to avoid this possibility.

 Whiteflies are a common pest that weakens cannabis plants by sucking the sap from their leaves.